supendi/validant/README.md

 };
 ```

 Here, item refers to the current array element, and order is the root object.
-And yes — it’s fully type-safe.
+And yes — it's fully type-safe.

 ![image](https://github.com/user-attachments/assets/a95614a5-0dfd-458c-b0c4-789ffa509ce2)